-That’s where the Workers’ Compensation benefits system comes in.
-If you or someone you know has been hurt at work, you should notify your employer and file for Worker’s Comp benefits immediately.
-The dedicated and knowledgeable Workers’ Comp attorneys at Garber Law fight for the rights of hard-working people, like you, who have been injured in workplace accidents throughout Camden County, NJ, including Cherry Hill, Voorhees, Medford and Willingboro.
+The dedicated and knowledgeable workers’ comp attorneys at Garber Law fight for the rights of hard-working people, like you, who have been injured in workplace accidents throughout Camden County and the surrounding areas of New Jersey.
+We also handle cases in Pennsylvania.
 Contact our office today for a free consultation about your worksite accident.

-Joel Garber and his team of knowledgeable attorneys at Garber Law are passionate about protecting the rights of injured workers in Voorhees, Cherry Hill and throughout Camden County, NJ, as well as Philadelphia and other parts of Pennsylvania.
+Joel Garber at Garber Law is passionate about protecting the rights of injured workers.
 It’s important that you contact Mr. Garber as soon as possible after your accident.
 Of course, first you should seek medical assistance.
 Then, contact our office for a review of your case and a full explanation of your legal rights following a workplace accident.

 What Does Workers’ Compensation Insurance Cover?

-Medical Benefits: The insurance company will send you to a doctor who will determine what type of treatment you need to get you back on your feet.
-Unlike other accident situations where you are allowed to choose your doctors, treatment plan, etc., the Workers’ Comp insurance company makes those decisions on your behalf.
-Of course, you have the right to deny any treatment, but the Workers’ Comp doc determines what course of action is required to get you back on the job as soon as possible.
+Medical benefits: The insurance company will send you to a doctor who will determine what type of treatment you need to get you back on your feet.
+Unlike other accident situations where you are allowed to choose your doctors, treatment plan, etc., the workers’ comp insurance company makes those decisions on your behalf.
+Of course, you have the right to deny any treatment, but the workers’ comp doctor determines what course of action is required to get you back on the job as soon as possible.
 When the insurance company’s chosen doctor says you have reached the “highest level of medical improvement” they believe possible, they may send you back to work.

-Replacement Pay: The Temporary Disability part of your Workers’ Comp benefits will provide you with a portion of your weekly pay, based on a calculation, when you are out of work recovering from an injury.
-As long as you are getting medical treatment, Workers’ Comp will pay for 70 percent of the average amount you earned in the prior 26 weeks.
+Replacement pay: The temporary disability part of your workers’ comp benefits will provide you with a portion of your weekly pay, based on a calculation, when you are out of work recovering from an injury.
+As long as you are getting medical treatment, workers’ comp will pay for 70 percent of the average amount you earned in the prior 26 weeks.
 Your checks won’t start coming until you’ve been out of work for eight days.
-However, if you need it, Workers’ Compensation will provide you with lost wages for up to 400 weeks.
+However, if you need it, workers’ comp will provide you with lost wages for up to 400 weeks.
 The maximum amount of money you can receive, regardless of your average take-home pay, changes each year.
 In 2015, the cap is set at $855 a week.

-Permanent Disability Benefits: If you are unable to use any part of your body fully, following the day you are “released” by your Workers’ Compensation doctor, you may be eligible for a cash award.
-For example, if your accident left you without the use of an arm or your hearing is significantly reduced, etc., you can sue the Workers’ Comp insurance carrier for a financial award.
+Permanent disability benefits: If you are unable to use any part of your body fully, following the day you are “released” by your workers’ comp doctor, you may be eligible for a cash award.
+For example, if your accident left you without the use of an arm or your hearing is significantly reduced, etc., you can sue the workers’ comp insurance carrier for a financial award.

-The team of knowledgeable personal injury lawyers at Garber Law in Voorhees NJ and Philadelphia PA will make sure you get the financial damages you deserve when you have lost a loved one in a workplace wrongful death accident.
+The team of knowledgeable personal injury lawyers at Garber Law will make sure you get the financial damages you deserve when you have lost a loved one in a workplace wrongful death accident.
 Allow Mr. Garber to focus on your legal business while you take care of yourself and your family at this terrible time.

-Garber Law has two conveniently located offices in Voorhees, New Jersey, and Center City Philadelphia.
-We represent injured clients in Camden, Burlington, and Gloucester counties and throughout South Jersey and the Metro Philadelphia area.
+Garber Law has two conveniently located offices in Voorhees, New Jersey, and Philadelphia, Pennsylvania.